saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### IAM Groups

-Containers for users. **You cannot login to IAM groups** They have no credentials of their own.
+Groups are containers for users. **You cannot login to IAM groups** They have no credentials of their own.
 Used solely for management of IAM users.
+Used because it makes management of IAM users easier.
+A user can be a member of multiple groups.

 Groups bring two benefits

-1. Effective administrative style management of users based on the team
+1. Effective administrative style management of users based on the team/projects etc.
 2. Groups can have Inline and Managed policies attached.

+Users in a group inherit the policies applied on the group.
-AWS merges all of the policies from all groups the user is in together.
+AWS merges all of the policies from all groups the user is in and its own policies together.

 - The 5000 IAM user limit applies to groups.
 - There is **no all users** IAM group.